tom-2015/rpi-ws2812-server/COMMANDS.md

 # <src_width>		Source width, change together with src_x if you want only a part of the image file to be painted
 # <src_height> 		Source height, change together with src_width
 # <speed>			If the file is an animated gif, specify here a speed multiplier, for example 2 will play at twice the speed. default is 1
-# <max_loops>		for animated gif only Stop repeating the animation after max_loops, default 0 = inifite loops or loops defined in the GIF
+# <max_loops>		for animated gif only stop repeating the animation after max_loops, default 0 = inifite loops or loops defined in the GIF
 ```

 * `draw_line` draws an image file